-Museum of the African Diaspora front
+Museum of the African Diaspora

-Museum Of the African Diaspora
+Museum of the African Diaspora on Mission Street, San Francisco

-DESCRIPTION: Founded in 2005, the museum has an international flava’ that showcases the “best of the best” from the vast African Diaspora.
+DESCRIPTION: Founded in 2005, the museum has an international flavor that showcases the “best of the best” from the vast African Diaspora.
 Drawing from the collections of museums and institutes worldwide, MoAD is more than anything, a collector of stories that are shared via technology and traditional means.
 Permanent exhibits include Celebrations—Ritual & Ceremony, Music of the Diaspora, Culinary Traditions, Adornment,

 ADMISSION: Adults $10, Seniors & Students w/ID $5, ages 12 and under enter FREE